themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 ---
 layout: post
-title: "Learning about: IP address routing"
+title: "Learning about IP address routing"
 ---

-What makes a destination IP address authoritative?
+One question I had for a long time: What makes a destination IP address authoritative?

-I know it's trivial to spoof an IP address as a sender, but you won't receive a response because it would be routed back to the spoofed address.
+I know you can [spoof sending a message as a different IP address](https://www.cloudflare.com/learning/ddos/glossary/ip-spoofing/), but even if your ISP didn't prevent you, you wouldn't receive a response because it would be routed to the actual location of the address you spoofed.
 This had me wondering:

 - What prevents a destination IP address from being spoofed?
 - How do we know an IP address we connect to is legitimate?

 ## The short answer

+The destination of an IP address is determined through decentralized routing, a protocol called BGP, loose coordination between large computer networks, regional registries for IP address ranges, and lots of trust!

 "Spoofing a destination IP address" is possible, and is known as *IP hijacking*.

-One way this can happen is if a malicious or misconfigured Autonomous System advertises incorrect routing, known as [BGP hijacking](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/#learning-content-h2).
-This can cause a packet to be forwarded to the wrong destination.
+One way this can happen is if a malicious or misconfigured actor advertises incorrect routing to the rest of the network, known as [BGP hijacking](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/#learning-content-h2).

 ----